 The one-time brick-and-mortar electronics retailer has successfully transitioned to e-commerce, now offering a full range of goods from sportswear and furniture to food and second-hand cars.

-Suning’s flagship e-commerce event is its own 8.18 festival, held on August 18.
-The company claimed it shipped over RMB 1bn worth of home appliances and “3C” goods (computers, telecommunications goods, and consumer electronics) in just a minute and 28 seconds during the 2019 sale.
+Suning’s flagship e-commerce event is its own 8.18 festival, held on 18 August.
+The company claimed it shipped over RMB 1bn worth of home appliances and “3C” goods (computers, telecommunications goods and consumer electronics) in just a minute and 28 seconds during the 2019 sale.

 Suning runs major discounts through all e-commerce festivals, including international events such as Black Friday through its Suning International network.
 Suning’s 41 Laox brick-and-mortar stores were fully integrated into last year’s Black Friday sales to ensure goods were available both online and offline.
 The company has also joined in with other platforms in hosting live-streamed shows to coincide with e-commerce festivals and promote its top deals.